smapiot/piral/src/converters/piral-cycle/README.md

 > For Piral instance developers

-Using Cycle.js with Piral is as simple as installing `piral-cycle` and `cycle`.
+Using Cycle.js with Piral is as simple as installing `piral-cycle` and Cycle.js.

 ```ts
 import { createCycleApi } from 'piral-cycle';